 - Avoiding places where children might hang out

 - Watching documentaries on pedophiles to collect “evidence” by self-comparison

-- Being hypervigilant around children and reviewing other’s behavior around children, contrasting it with your own.
+- Being hypervigilant around children and reviewing other’s behavior around children, comparing it with your own.

 A young mom with pedophilia OCD: Kate’s story

-Before I had my daughter, I never paid attention to children.
-I didn’t care for people’s baby showers or kids’ birthdays.
-I never paid attention to their vulnerability—they were just these little humans their parents wouldn’t stop going on about.That was until I had my own.
-For the first six months of my daughter’s life I had thoughts of killing her, it consumed my every waking moment.
+For the first six months of my daughter’s life I had thoughts of killing her; it consumed my every waking moment.
 She had died a million times in my head.
 But one day that all changed.

-I know this sounds clichéd, but I honestly remember it like it was yesterday.
-I was reading my usual Hollywood gossip pages when there was a story about Mark Salling, the bloke from Glee, being arrested for child pornography.
+I was reading my usual Hollywood gossip pages when there was a story about Mark Salling, the actor from Glee, being arrested for child pornography.
 And from that moment on it was like a switch was flicked in my head and my usual killing thoughts (which I had started to get used to) became more sinister.
-I started to have panic attacks.
 What if I molest my daughter?
 What if I’m a pedophile and don’t know it?

 This kind of OCD takes you into utter darkness, so much so that I contemplated ending my life because I couldn’t cope with another thought.
 Even while writing this I’m very conscious of the language I use: I don’t want someone to think that I am a pedophile.

-You see, that’s how fucked up OCD is: it convinces you that you are what it says you are, even with zero evidence.
-However, I have come to realise that OCD wants you to keep your thoughts secret.
+You see, that’s how screwed up OCD is: it convinces you that you are what it says you are, even with zero evidence.
+However, I have come to realize that OCD wants you to keep your thoughts secret.
 It doesn’t want you to bring them into the light where they might have to face some rationality.